-§1102.6 Waiver extension.
+§ 1102.8 Waiver extension.

-The ASC may initiate an extension of temporary waiver relief and shall follow §§1102.4, 1102.5 and 1102.7 of this subpart.
-A State Appraiser Regulatory Agency also may request an extension of temporary waiver relief by forwarding an additional written request to the ASC.
-A request for an extension from State Appraiser Regulatory Agency shall be subject to all the requirements of this subpart.
+The ASC may initiate an extension of temporary waiver relief and shall follow §§ 1102.6, 1102.7 and 1102.9.
+A State Appraisal Agency also may seek an extension of temporary waiver relief by forwarding an additional written Request for Temporary Waiver to the ASC.
+A request for an extension from a State Appraisal Agency shall be subject to all the requirements of this subpart.

-§1102.7 Waiver termination.
+§1102.9 Waiver termination.

-The ASC at any time may terminate a waiver order on the finding that:

-(a) The significant delays in obtaining the services of certified or licensed appraisers no longer exist; or

-(b) The terms and conditions of the waiver order are not being satisfied.
-The ASC shall publish a finding of waiver termination promptly in the FEDERAL REGISTER, giving interested persons no less than 30 calendar days from publication in which to submit written data, views and arguments.
-In the absence of further ASC action to the contrary, the finding of waiver termination automatically shall become final 21 calendar days after the close of the comment period.
+- (a) Mandatory waiver termination.
+The ASC shall terminate a temporary waiver Order when the ASC determines that significant delays in the performance of appraisals by certified or licensed appraisers no longer exist. - (b) Discretionary waiver termination.
+The ASC at any time may terminate a waiver Order on the finding that the terms and conditions of the waiver Order are not being satisfied. - (c) Publication in the Federal Register.
+The ASC shall publish either a mandatory or discretionary waiver termination in the FEDERAL REGISTER, and a discretionary waiver termination requires such publication with a 30-day comment period.
+In the absence of further ASC action to the contrary, a discretionary waiver termination automatically becomes final 21 calendar days after the close of the comment period.
+A mandatory waiver termination is final upon such a determination being made by the ASC.